 Skip to main content

-Google AI Text Embeddings with Weaviate
+Google Text Embeddings with Weaviate

 Weaviate's integration with Google AI Studio and Google Vertex AI APIs allows you to access their models' capabilities directly from Weaviate.

-Configure a Weaviate vector index to use a Google AI embedding model, and Weaviate will generate embeddings for various operations using the specified model and your Google AI API key.
+Configure a Weaviate vector index to use a Google embedding model, and Weaviate will generate embeddings for various operations using the specified model and your Google API key.
 This feature is called the vectorizer.

 At import time, Weaviate generates text object embeddings and saves them into the index.
 For vector and hybrid search operations, Weaviate converts text queries into embeddings.